Special Issue on Game Competition Frameworks for Research and Education

-Diego Perez-Liebana is a Lecturer in Computer Games and Artificial Intelligence at the University of Essex (UK), where he achieved a PhD in Computer Science (2015).
-He holds an MSc and BSc degrees in Computer Science from University Carlos III (Madrid, Spain; 2007).
+Diego Perez-Liebana is a Lecturer in Computer Games and Artificial Intelligence at Queen Mary University of London (UK), He achieved a PhD in Computer Science (2015) at the University of Essex (UK) and he holds an MSc and BSc degrees in Computer Science from University Carlos III (Madrid, Spain; 2007).
 He has published in the domain of Game AI, with interests on Reinforcement Learning and Evolutionary Computation.
 He organized several Game AI competitions, such as the Physical Traveling Salesman Problem and the General Video Game AI competitions, held in IEEE conferences.
 He has published more than 45 papers in the field of Game AI, including the main conferences and journals in the field of Computational Intelligence in Games.
 He has programming experience in the videogames industry with titles published for game consoles and PC.

 Tristan Cazenave is a Professor of artificial intelligence at LAMSADE Universite Paris-Dauphine.
 Author of more than a hundred scientific papers about artificial intelligence in games.
 He started to publish commercial video games when he was aged 16 and co-founded a successful web agency in 1992.
 He was the Editor in chief of the ICGA Journal.